Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Culetu spacetime

 As a result, in the interval \(0 < \tau < \tau_{W}(r)\) (which contains the PTH \(R_{-}\)) Eq.~\eqref{new43} yields \(\nu = -\sqrt{2M_{\mathrm{MSH}}/R}\); therefore in Eq.~\eqref{new17} the positive sign must be chosen for \(\theta_{+}\) and the negative sign for \(\theta_{-}\).
 In the complementary regime \(\tau > \tau_{W}(r)\) (which contains the FTH \(R_{+}\)) one has \(\nu = +\sqrt{2M_{\mathrm{MSH}}/R}\), so the negative sign applies to \(\theta_{+}\) and the positive sign to \(\theta_{-}\) in Eq.~\eqref{new17}.

 In summary, for the Culetu spacetime expressed in PG coordinates one can write:

 Thus, based on Eq.~\eqref{new17}, the null expansion parameters are given by:

 By comparing Eqs.~\eqref{new29} and \eqref{44}, we can see that the results of the ingoing and outgoing null expansions of the Culetu spacetime are consistent in both the conformal PG-Schild and PG coordinates.
 In the calculations related to the outgoing and ingoing null expansions, Eqs.~\eqref{new29}, \eqref{new30}, and \eqref{44}, we have shown that both $\theta_{\pm}$ can vanish simultaneously in both coordinate systems.
-This represents an FOTH at $R_+$ and a POTH,PDTH or PITH at $R_-$ based on Eq.~\eqref{38}.
+This represents an FOTH at $R_+$ and a POTH, PDTH or PITH at $R_-$ based on Eq.~\eqref{38}.

-Therefore, the Culetu solution can describe a cosmological BH.
-However, it should be noted that this geometry only admits two types of THs, a BH-type TH and a WH-type TH, at early times when $0<\tau<6m$ .
-At later times, it represents a BH-type TH and a cosmological TH.
+Therefore, within our Hayward-Inspired quasi-local framework, the Culetu solution can describe a cosmological BH.
+It should be noted that this geometry admits only two types of THs: a BH-type TH and a cosmological TH.
+The cosmological TH behaves as a POTH at early times and as a PITH at later times.